Crested Butte: Geology

-Crested Butte is a laccolith, formed when magma intruded into Mancos Shale approximately 30 million years ago.
+Crested Butte is a laccolith rather than a true butte, formed when magma intruded into Mancos Shale approximately 30 million years ago.
 Subsequently the softer, overlying sedimentary rock has eroded away, exposing the more resistant igneous rock.
 The bulk of Crested Butte is composed of quartz monzonite porphyry and granodiorite porphyry.
 The lower slopes consist of Mancos Shale overlain with debris from the granitic slopes above.
 The Mancos Shale at the base of Crested Butte can be an unstable substrate for building and result in geologic hazards such as landslides and earthflows.

 Crested Butte is one of over a dozen laccoliths in the Elk and adjacent West Elk Mountains.
 The magma intrusions associated with these laccoliths resulted in contact metamorphism of the surrounding sedimentary rock and mineralization.
 The metamorphism also altered the bituminous coal present in the sedimentary rock into a higher quality coal, including anthracite, which was mined extensively in the Crested Butte area during the late 19th and early 20th centuries.